 Hormone levels can also affect our weight gain.
 The interaction of hormones and other chemicals in the brain can bring about changes in appetite and desires.
 Some neurotransmitters can also affect the way we eat.
 People who have difficulty losing weight often have low levels of these neurotransmitters and the consequences can include excessive appetite, depression and sleep disorders.
 At the same time, the lack of daylight caused by the shortening days during late fall and winter can bring on Seasonally Affected Disorder (S.A.D.), or winter depression.

-One of the fastest ways to give a lift to the energy levels and emotions is to eat foods that have a high carbohydrate level, including sugary snacks, chips and cereals that give us a rapid spike in blood sugar.
+One of the fastest ways to boost the energy levels and emotions is to eat foods that have a high carbohydrate level, including sugary snacks, chips and cereals that give us a rapid spike in blood sugar.
 So people who feel down in the winter will tend to overeat or eat the wrong foods, leading to weight gain, more depression and a vicious cycle that is difficult to break.
 (Note: S.A.D. shouldn’t be confused with clinical depression or bipolar disorder.)

-So altogether there are plenty of reasons why we eat more high carb foods such as cookies, pies and chocolate in the winter, and to make matters worse, most of these foods also have high levels of fat… and not the good kind.
+So altogether there are plenty of reasons why we eat more high carb foods like cookies and chips in the winter, and to make matters worse, most of these foods also have high levels of fat… and not the good kind.
 The best way to handle this is generally to substitute other foods that are also high in carbohydrates so that we get what our body craves, but are fat free and also have plenty of fiber.
-This means potatoes, wholegrain bread without butter, wholegrain rice, and fresh whole fruit.
+Some examples of these types of foods would be potatoes, wholegrain bread without butter, wholegrain rice, and fresh whole fruit.

-It is also extremely important to exercise more.
-Often times, our physical activity levels reduce in the winter and we have a tendency to want to stay home and relax.
+Let’s not forget physical activity of course.
+Exercise is not optional, it’s a MUST and is very effective at preventing weight gain.
+Now more than ever you have to get your body in motion.
+Our physical activity levels reduce in the winter and we have a tendency to want to stay home and relax.
 This is common when it’s cold outside.
 But we are not our ancestors!
 We have heating in our homes and can be sure that there will still be adequate food in the stores come February.
 We do not need to store fat the way that they did.
-Join a gym, workout from home, or consider hiring an online fitness coach… shameless plug 🙂 Turn those carbs into energy now instead of keeping them on the waistline until spring.
-Winter weight gain is easily avoidable this way.
+Join a gym, workout from home, or consider hiring an online fitness coach… shameless plug 🙂 Turn those carbs into energy now instead of keeping them on the waistline.